mohankrishna12/MCIS-6183-Data-Mining-Group-Project/README.md

 # OVERVIEW
-This application would provide a model for predicting the success class such as flop, hit, super hit of movies. this class will be based on developed methodology in which the historical data of each component such as actor,actress,director, music director that influences the success or failure of a movie is given.
-There will be an Admin section in the application to control the backend where more movies data of a particular film crew will be added(if necessary). the selected movie would compare with a particular actor,actress,director to know if the movie would be a success of failure and this is based on historical data stored in the database. also what particular day of the week the movie is released contributes to the success or failure of the movie. if the movie releases on a weekend, there would be a higher weighting but if movie releases on a week day there would be a lower weighting.
-The factors such as actor,actrss, director etc can predict the success or failure of the movie. the application helps to find out review of new movies and a customer can decide whether to book ticket in advance or not.
+This application would provide a model for predicting the success class such as flop, hit, super hit of movies. this class will be based on developed methodology in which the historical data of each component such as actor,actress and director that influences the success or failure of a movie is given.
+There will be an Admin section in the application to control the backend where more movies data of a particular film crew will be added(if necessary). the selected movie would compare with a particular actor,actress,director to know if the movie would be a success of failure and this is based on historical data stored in the database.
+The factors such as actor,actrss and director etc can predict the success or failure of the movie. the application helps to predict a new movie and a customer can decide whether to book ticket in advance or not.

 # DATA